This Sunday’s Lectionary Passage: Mark 1: 4-11

-After he was baptized, Jesus stood, dripping wet, to enter his ministry.
-The heavens tore apart and poured into the earth.
-All of humanity was there in that moment—those gone, those to come, you, me.
-So we remember now how we still stand, wet with those same waters, as we, too, are called into ministry in the name of Christ.
-It is up to us to further the story.
+Jesus was still wet with water after John had baptized him when he stood to enter his ministry in full submission to God.
+As he stood in the Jordan and the heavens tore apart and spilled into the earth, all of humanity stood with him.
+We now stand, wet with those same waters, as we, too, are called into ministry in the name of Christ.
+As we emerge, we feel a cool refreshing breeze of new life.
+Breathe in.
+It will be with you always.
+Submit your life, empty yourself, so that there will finally be room for Christ in this world.
+Then…it is up to you to finish the story.
 This day and every day, remember your baptism, remember that you are a daughter or son of God with whom God is well pleased and be thankful.
 You are now part of the story, part of this ordering of chaos, part of light emerging from darkness, part of life born from death.
 You are part of God’s re-creation.
 And it is very, very good.
-This is the journey for which we live; this is the journey for which we were created; this is the journey that gives us Life.
-And, in this moment, we remember when we started to Become.

 Grace and Peace,